Did you know that Brits drink, on average, 165 million cups of tea each day?

 That’s quite a bit, and it means that tea drinking isn’t going anywhere!
 In fact, it’s getting more and more popular each year.

-But deciding which food go well tea can be hard to do.
+But deciding which food goes well with tea can be hard to do.
 And if you just started drinking tea, you might be in the market for some tea and food advice.

 Lucky for you, you’re in the right place.
 After reading this article, you’ll be an expert in pairing tea with your food.
 Read on to learn more!